-"GATS" means the General Agreement on Trade in Services, contained in Annex 1B to the WTO Agreement.
+"GATS" means the General Agreement on Trade in Services, contained in Annex IB to the WTO Agreement.

-"government procurement" means the process by which a government obtains the use of or acquires goods or services, or any combination thereof, for governmental purposes and not with a view to commercial sale or resale, or use in the production or supply of goods or services for commercial sale or resale.
+"government procurement" means a written agreement means the process by which a government obtains the use of or acquires goods or services, or any combination thereof, for governmental purposes and not with a view to commercial sale or resale, or use in the production or supply of goods or services for commercial sale or resale.